ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

-# System Test high level design
+# System Test high level requirement
 Mitigate risks identified, to the product from an internal view to supporting releases.
 Help customers develop a driver or a design, and reduce their production risks.
 In summary:
 - Architecture risks and Api breaks
 - Partner cannot NFC forum Certify